HomeSite Map

 Recording History

 On May 10th, 1965, which just so happened to be Larry Williams' 30th birthday, The Beatles entered EMI Studio Two for what became "Larry Williams Evening."
-The session lasted for three-and-a-half hours (from 8 to 11:30pm) and in that time they completely recorded both "Dizzy Miss Lizzy" and "Bad Boy."
+The recording session lasted for three-and-a-half hours (from 8 to 11:30pm) and in that time they completely recorded both "Dizzy Miss Lizzy" and "Bad Boy."
 "Lizzy" was started first, taking up the first hour.
 Then at approximately 9 pm, they began and completed "Bad Boy," which also took about an hour, overdubs and all.
 Being so familiar with the song from years past, they knocked it out quite easily.

-The first three takes of the song included The Beatles all playing their usual instruments live to create a rhythm track.
-The only thing absent from these takes was John's vocals, which were sung off microphone and intended as a guide vocal.
+The first three takes of the song included each of The Beatles playing their usual instruments live to create a rhythm track.
+The only thing absent from these takes was John Lennon's vocals, which were sung off microphone and intended as a guide vocal.
 Nonetheless, it was "take four" that was deemed best, over which everyone overdubbed something.
 John overdubbed his blistering lead vocal, which was edited during the second verse with a falsetto "ooh" masking the edit.
 He also overdubbed himself on organ throughout the song.
 George double-tracked his lead guitar work, masking a flub here and there on the original take.
 Paul overdubbed himself on a Hohner pianet, while Ringo overdubbed a tambourine part.
 Overall, we end up with a full-sounding, screaming rock and roll song which energetically eclipses the original.

 Immediately after the recording session was over, producer George Martin and engineers Norman Smith and Ken Scott prepared mono and stereo mixes of both songs recorded that day to ship the next day via air freight to Capitol Records in Los Angeles.
 The mono mix was created with the bass and drums a little higher in the mix.
 Exactly five weeks later, the song was available in US stores on the Capitol album "Beatles VI."